akshay-Kalekar/live_html_to_pdf/README.md

 npm start
 ```

+#### Production Deployment Notes

+**Chrome/Chromium Requirements:**

+Puppeteer requires Chrome/Chromium to generate PDFs.
+For production deployments:

+1. **Automatic Installation (Recommended):**

+    - The `postinstall` script will attempt to download Chrome automatically
+    - This works for most deployment platforms

+2. **Manual Chrome Installation:**

+    - Install Chrome/Chromium on your server
+    - Set the `CHROME_PATH` environment variable to point to the Chrome executable
+    - Example: `CHROME_PATH=/usr/bin/chromium`

+3. **Common Chrome Paths:**

+    - Linux: `/usr/bin/chromium` or `/usr/bin/google-chrome`
+    - The code will automatically detect Chrome in common locations

+4. **For Serverless/Container Deployments:**
+    - Ensure Chrome dependencies are installed in your container
+    - For Docker, add Chrome installation to your Dockerfile
+    - For platforms like Vercel, consider using `puppeteer-core` with a compatible Chrome package

+**Environment Variables:**

+-   `CHROME_PATH`: Custom path to Chrome/Chromium executable (optional)

 ## 💻 Usage

 1. **Edit HTML**: Use the Monaco editor to write or paste your HTML content